kaoDev/kalleott.de/src/courses/project-webapp/events-as-streams.md

 use the `takeUntil(someObservable)` operator.
-The `subscribe` call should be in the `componentDidMount` react lifecycle method, and end of the subscription should be in the `componentWillUnmount` lifecycle method. more information about the react-component lifecycle can be found [here](https://reactjs.org/docs/react-component.html#the-component-lifecycle).
+The `subscribe` call should be in the `componentDidMount` react lifecycle method, and end of the subscription should be in the `componentWillUnmount` lifecycle method.
+More information about the react-component lifecycle can be found [here](https://reactjs.org/docs/react-component.html#the-component-lifecycle).